butterandfly/mathertale-schemas/README.md

-# Mathertale Schemas
+# mathertale-schemas

-The schema project for Mathertale.
+Schema definitions and utilities for Mathertale canvas files.